 - Use a day to listen to real employees – the one day is a good start.
 Don’t present anything.
 Ask them to tell stories about how they’ve experienced IT services.
 How were you able to help them?
 Did they really know who to contact?
 Did they try to avoid contacting official support and, if so, why?
 In these meetings don’t correct them – not even once!
 Listen and think why they did something in the way that they did.
 And, if possible, use someone to lead these interviews for you but still be there in the meeting room to listen.

 - If you think that the previous bullet point would be waste of time.
 Please read it again.
-Better employee experience starts with understanding employees.
+Better customer and employee experience starts with understanding employees.
 You can also get the employee experience baseline from good measurement but this doesn’t replace the need for one-to-one or group interviews.

 - Measure feedback to understand what doesn’t work.